Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Introduction

+We prove the variational convergence (more specifically, Mosco-convergence as a variant of $\Gamma$-convergence) of the nonlocal autoencoder loss functionals to a continuous second order deformation functional.
+As a consequence, minimizers of the autoencoder loss functionals (which are {realizations of} neural networks satisfying the above-mentioned norm bounds) converge to a minimizer of the limit functional.
+This moreover automatically implies the existence of minimizers of the latter.

+We present novel and systematic numerical experiments.
+A substantial part of the result section is devoted to a thorough quantitative analysis of the experiments presented in our conference paper and a detailed study of an additional example with the Klein bottle as the underlying hidden manifold geometry.

 The paper is structured as follows. \Cref{sec:discreteloss} introduces the regularization loss as the Monte Carlo limit for dense sampling of input data.
-In \cref{sec:analysis} we derive the $\Gamma$-convergence result for the regularization loss, starting with a recapitulation of some facts about the function spaces necessary in our study in \cref{sec:function_spaces}, proving the existence of a minimizer for the discrete regularization functional under suitable assumptions on the class of embedding networks in \cref{sec:discrete_existence}, and demonstrating the Mosco-convergence of the discrete functionals to the continuous limit functional in \cref{sec:limit}.

-As a proof of concept, we train autoencoders on several image datasets representing a priori known data manifolds in \cref{sec:experiments}, where we describe the autoencoder setup as well as the experimental datasets and discuss the numerical results.
+In \cref{sec:analysis} we derive the $\Gamma$-convergence result for the regularization loss.
+We start with a recapitulation of some facts about the function spaces necessary in our study in \cref{subsec:function_spaces}.
+In \cref{subsec:discrete_existence},we prove the existence of a minimizer for the {nonlocal} regularization functional under suitable assumptions on the class of embedding networks.
+FInally, in \cref{subsec:limit} we demonstrate the Mosco-convergence of the discrete functionals to the continuous limit functional.
+In \cref{sec:experiments} we present some numerical experiments.
+As a proof of concept, we train autoencoders on several image datasets representing a priori known data manifolds.
+We describe the datasets in \cref{subsec:setup} and the autoencoder setup in \cref{subsec:autoencoder}.
+Finally, we discuss the numerical results in \cref{subsec:visualization,subsec:interpolation,subsec:noise}.